Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Experiments

 \subsection{Experimental Settings}

-\paragraph{IPAEval Setting Up.} The IPAEval framework is capable of handling various forms of client information, such as user profiles and interaction histories.
+\paragraph{IPAEval Setup.}The IPAEval framework is capable of handling various forms of client information, such as user profiles and interaction histories.
 However, due to data acquisition limitations, we primarily utilized consultation dialogue data as the main source of client information.
 Furthermore, IPAEval supports a variety of symptom-based psychometric tests, such as the General Health Questionnaire (GHQ) series~\citep{montazeri200312}, the Symptom Checklist (SCL) series, and the Brief Symptom Inventory (BSI)~\citep{derogatis1983brief}.
-In this experiment, we utilized the Symptom Checklist-90 (SCL-90)~\citep{derogatis1973scl}, a widely recognized and comprehensive tool for assessment a broad range of psychological symptoms.
-The scoring criteria for assessing symptoms, as set up and outlined in Table \ref{tab:symptom_assessment}.
+In this experiment, we utilized the SCL-90~\citep{derogatis1973scl}, a widely recognized and comprehensive tool for assessing a broad range of psychological symptoms.
+The scoring criteria for assessing symptoms are outlined in Table~\ref{tab:sa}.
 Additionally, to ensure structured output, our code utilizes LangChain\footnote{\url{https://www.langchain.com/}} and Pydantic\footnote{\url{https://docs.pydantic.dev/}} for better LLMs integration and data validation.

+\paragraph{Involved Models.} We conducted an investigation into the performance of several closed and open-source LLMs.
+The closed-source models we tested include GPT-4~\citep{openai2024gpt4technicalreport}, GPT4o, GPT-4-turbo, and GPT-4o-mini, which represent the latest advancements in proprietary LLMs developed by OpenAI\footnote{Specific versions of the OpenAI models used in the tests were \texttt{gpt-4-0613}, \texttt{gpt-4o-2024-05-13}, \texttt{gpt-4-turbo-2024-04-09}, \texttt{gpt-4o-mini-2024-07-18}.}.
+Additionally, we tested a variety of open-source models, such as Llama3.1-405B~\citep{dubey2024llama3herdmodels}, Llama3.1-70B~\citep{dubey2024llama3herdmodels}, Qwen2-72B~\citep{yang2024qwen2technicalreport}, Mistral-8X22B~\citep{jiang2024mixtralexperts}, and Mistral-8X7B~\citep{jiang2024mixtralexperts}.
+These models vary significantly in terms of architecture, parameter size, and training data, providing a comprehensive overview of both commercial and community-driven LLM development.
+All of these models were invoked through API platforms\footnote{For the OpenAI models, we invoked them via \url{https://platform.openai.com}, Mistral models through \url{https://console.mistral.ai/}, Llama3.1 models via \url{https://fireworks.ai/}, and Qwen2 through \url{https://www.together.ai/}.}.